The New DT106B SimmStick:

 DS-1302 Real Time Clock.

-SimmStick compatible, which means it is a Load/Run operation for Flash Micros if used in conjunction with a suitable programming platform such as the DT001.
+SimmStick compatible, which means it is a Load/Run operation for Flash Micros if used in

 10 pin programming header that matches the programming header on the DT001 board.